Vivekpalankar/UNIX-Concepts-and-Applications/Errata.markdown

 ### Chapter 7 The vi Editor

+-   Page 121, Section 7.1, fifth paragraph.
+First sentence, _After text entry is complete, the cursor is positioned on the last character of the last line._ should be corrected to, _After text entry is complete, the cursor is positioned to the right of the last character of the last line._

 -   Page 123, In **Figure 7.2 The Three Modes**, the key to switch from Command Mode to Input Mode shows `I` twice.
 It should be `i, I` and not `I, I`.